TrellixVulnTeam/swahilipython_SCMU/Doc/library/shelve.rst

 .. warning::

-   Because the :mod:`shelve` module is backed by :mod:`pickle`, it is insecure to load a shelf from an untrusted source.
+   Because the :mod:`shelve` module is backed by :mod:`pickle`, it is insecure to load a shelf kutoka an untrusted source.
 Like with pickle, loading a shelf can execute arbitrary code.

 Shelf objects support all methods supported by dictionaries.
-This eases the transition from dictionary based scripts to those requiring persistent storage.
+This eases the transition kutoka dictionary based scripts to those requiring persistent storage.

 Two additional methods are supported: